-Henk Thijs , lives and works in the south of the Netherlands near the german and belgian border.
+Henk Thijs , lives and works in the south of the Netherlands near the

-of artists, resulted in an exhibition in
+Many years of making portraits of artists, resulted in an exhibition in

 the Photography museum "Den Tempel" in Sittard.

-Apart from this Henk Thijs also has had different assignments for theatre
+Apart from this Henk Thijs also has had different assignments for

-he worked for the Ballet van Vlaanderen, the Nationale Toneel
+others he worked for the Ballet van Vlaanderen, the ‘Nationale Toneel‘

 in The Hague and the Stadttheater Aachen resulting in publications in